 Bat Flight Programs

-If you are visiting Carlsbad Caverns anytime from late May through October then attend a Bat Flight Program.
-Expect to learn more about the Brazilian Free-Tail Bats, the largest colony at Carlsbad.
+If you are visiting Carlsbad Caverns from late May through October then attend a Bat Flight Program.
+In addtion to learning about the Brazilian Free-Tail Bats, you will get to see the group leave the cave.

-This colony fluctuates and the bat population is about 750,000 bats.
-The Bat Flight Programs starts at 6 p.m. and the bat emergence time is based on the sun set.
+The colony fluctuates and the bat population is between 200,00 to 500,00 bats.
+The Bat Flight Programs starts at 6 p.m. and the bat emergence time is based on the sunset.

 Located at the Natural Entrance, it’s a five minute walk from the visitor center.
 It’s a free ranger program and reservations are not required.
-No electronic devices are allowed.
+No electronic devices are allowed, including cameras, phones and tablets.
+Pets are not allowed as well.
+Wheel chair seating is available and all seating is first-come, first-serve.

 Earn a Junior Ranger Badge